This vampire’s kiss cocktail is a quick, easy and fun Halloween cocktail – all without added sugar and food coloring! It’s naturally gluten-free, too.

 Use safety first precautions, and you can have a safe and spooky cocktail for your Halloween event.

 Whether you’re looking for cute and adorable or spooky and scary, I’ve got some great Halloween treats.

 If you’re looking for a non-alcoholic punch for the kids, this Halloween Punch with Eyeballs does the trick!
-Made with real ingredients – even the eyeballs are all natural. 😉 Can be spiked for the adults.
+Made with real ingredients – even the eyeballs are all natural.
+It can be spiked for the adults.
 This Dirty Shirley Cocktail is another bright red cocktail that could be fun.

 Happy Halloween (planning)!
 I hope you like this Vampire’s Kiss Cocktail!
 If you make it, leave a comment below and let us know what you think!